 Festival named an “Outstanding Solution” by social impact media site Nationswell

 550 in one-on-one how-to-tag-a-monarch butterfly demos were conducted by trained docents, reaching an estimated 1,500 people

 *NOTE: FIVE butterflies tagged at our 2017 Festival were recovered in Mexico in 2018.
-We’re crossing fingers for 2019 recoveries
+IN 2019, three of our butterflies were recovered.
+Story here.

 From all over Texas, some from Mexico, Ontario, Wisconsin, Florida, elsewhere

 ⌘ San Antonio Celebrates Third Annual Monarch Butterfly and Pollinator Festival,Texas Butterfly Ranch

 ⌘ Hundreds of Butterflies tagged and Released at Pearl, KSAT-News

 ⌘ CRIT Participates in Monarch Butterfly and Pollinator Festival, Children’s Rehabilitation Institute Teletón

 ⌘ Chefs Serve Up Gourmet Dishes at Botanical Garden, San Antonio Express-News